danpanthera/TinhKhoanApp/KPI_ENHANCEMENT_COMPLETION_REPORT.md

 ## 🚀 READY FOR PRODUCTION

-The TinhKhoanApp system is now fully enhanced with:
+The KhoanApp system is now fully enhanced with:

 1. **Professional KPI input validation** for both employee and unit assignments
 2. **Robust error handling** with user-friendly messages